nipunchauhan/Marketing-Campaign-Analysis-Facebook-vs-AdWords/README.md

 Which ad platform is more effective in terms of conversions, clicks, and overall cost-effectiveness?

 ## Data
-The dataset, marketing_campaign.csv, contains daily performance metrics for the two ad campaigns conducted throughout 2019.
-Each row represents a single day, resulting in 365 observations.
+The dataset used for this analysis contains daily performance metrics for two digital marketing campaigns—one on Facebook and one on Google AdWords—for the entire 2019 calendar year (365 observations).
+Each row represents a single day and includes the following key metrics for each platform:

-### Key Data Columns:

-* Date: The date of the observation.

-* Facebook Ad Clicks: Number of clicks on Facebook ads.
+* Ad Clicks: The total number of clicks on the ad.

-* Facebook Ad Cost: Total cost of Facebook ads for the day.

-* Facebook Ad Conversions: Number of conversions from Facebook ads.
+* Ad Conversions: The total number of conversions resulting from the ad.

-* AdWords Ad Clicks: Number of clicks on AdWords ads.

-* AdWords Ad Cost: Total cost of AdWords ads for the day.
+* Ad Cost: The total daily cost for the ad campaign.

-* AdWords Ad Conversions: Number of conversions from AdWords ads.
+The analysis focuses on these core metrics to compare campaign performance and determine overall cost-effectiveness.

+This analysis was conducted using Python within a Jupyter Notebook environment.
+The project leveraged several key libraries for data science and machine learning:

++ **Data Manipulation & Analysis**: Pandas and NumPy were used for data handling, cleaning, and transformation.

++ **Data Visualization**: Matplotlib and Seaborn were employed to create statistical charts and graphs.

++ **Statistical Analysis & Modeling**: The SciPy library was utilized for hypothesis testing.
+Statsmodels was used for time-series analysis, including cointegration tests.

++ **Machine Learning**: Scikit-learn was implemented for building and evaluating the linear regression model.
++
 ## Methodology
 The analysis was conducted in a Jupyter Notebook (Marketing Campaign Analysis.ipynb).
 The methodology follows a structured approach, from data exploration to statistical inference.